rust-book-pt-br/rust-book-pt-br/src-pt-br/ch16-01-threads.md

 </Listing>

-Chamar `join` no identificador bloqueia o thread atualmente em execução até que o thread representado pelo identificador termina. _Bloquear_ um thread significa que thread é impedido de realizar trabalho ou sair.
-Porque nós colocamos a chamada para `join` após o loop `for` do thread principal, a execução da Listagem 16-2 deve produza uma saída semelhante a esta:
+Chamar `join` no handle bloqueia a thread atualmente em execução até que a thread representada pelo handle termine. _Bloquear_ uma thread significa que ela fica impedida de realizar trabalho ou sair.
+Como colocamos a chamada a `join` depois do loop `for` da thread principal, executar a Listagem 16-2 deve produzir uma saída parecida com esta:

 <!-- Not extracting output because changes to this output aren't significant;
 the changes are likely to be due to the threads running differently rather than